 In our Phase 1b MAD clinical study referred to as COR388-002, we treated 33 subjects across four dose cohorts.
-Cohorts 1-3 included 24 healthy older volunteers from 55 to 70 years of age who received 25 mg, 50 mg or 100 mg of COR388, or placebo, every 12 hours for 10 consecutive days.
+Cohorts 1-3 included 24 healthy older volunteers from 55 to 80 years of age who received 25 mg, 50 mg or 100 mg of COR388, or placebo, every 12 hours for 10 consecutive days.
 Cohort 4 included nine mild to moderate Alzheimer's patients who received 50 mg of COR388 or placebo every 12 hours for 28 days.

 In healthy older volunteers, COR388 was found to be well-tolerated in this study.
 Adverse events for subjects treated with COR388 were infrequent, transient and mild to moderate in severity, consistent with those treated with placebo.
 Four subjects administered COR388, or 22% of those treated with COR388, and two subjects administered placebo, or 33% of the placebo treated group, experienced at least one TEAE that was considered to be study-drug related or possibly study-drug related by the investigator.
-While some subjects experienced minor changes in ECGs, in particular QRS and PR prolongation, these changes were primarily within the normal range, not clinically significant and did not result in any symptoms or changes to the treatment of the patient.
-In addition, there were no discernable trends in the QTcF interval.
-Relative to placebo, there were no laboratory abnormalities or changes in ECGs, vital signs or the results of physical examinations observed during this trial that would be deemed practically relevant to the treatment of the patient with COR388.
+There were no clinically meaningful changes in safety laboratory findings, ECGs, vital signs or physical examinations observed during the study.
 Summary results of these findings in healthy older volunteers are presented below in Table 2.